-A request for a formal review can be submitted in writing to the proper Title IX Coordinator/Representative by either the respondent or complainant within three business days of receipt of the notice of the outcome.
-The proper Title IX Coordinator will arrange a review panel of three TSTC employees who are appointed to serve.
-The College will convene this Review Board in a timely manner, usually within five business days, but in certain situations it may take longer.
-Both parties will be notified in advance of the date, time, and location of the Review and the panelists.
-They will be afforded an opportunity to object to any Review Member of the panel.
-This assures that the Title IX requirement to afford both parties a fair, impartial, and objective review is comprised of unbiased decision makers.
+A request for a formal review may be submitted in writing to the appropriate Title IX Coordinator/Representative by either the respondent or complainant within three working days of receipt of the notice of the outcome of the investigation.
+The Title IX Coordinator shall arrange a review panel of three TSTC employees who are appointed to serve as the Review Board.

-Continued communication with both parties will continue during this process.
-Within two business days prior to the date of the Review, a list of witnesses and all documentation must be submitted to the proper Title IX Coordinator.
-The objective of the Review Panel is to assess the findings and sanctions imposed.
-They may not impose more severe penalties.
-Because these proceedings are not designed to be a legal or judicial hearing, the Review Panel operates by basis of "Preponderance of the Evidence."
-The decision will be made by majority vote.
-If a student or employee brings an attorney for the review, they must provide sufficient notice (at least two days) for TSTC to have their own attorney present as well.
+- A. The College shall convene the Review Board in a timely manner, usually within five business days, but in certain situations it may be longer.
+Both parties shall be notified in advance of the date, time, and location of the review and the panelists.
+Both parties shall be afforded an opportunity to object to any member of the Review Board.
+This assures that the Title IX requirement to afford both parties a fair, impartial, and objective review by unbiased decision makers. - Communication with both parties shall continue during this process.
+Within two business days prior to the date of the review, a list of witnesses and all documentation must be submitted to the Title IX Coordinator by both parties.
+The objective of the Review Board shall be to assess the findings and

-The attorney will only serve in an advisory role not be permitted to present evidence or argument before the Review Board.
-The presence of an attorney may cause a delay in process.
-All reviews will be closed.
+- sanctions imposed.
+The Review Board may not impose more severe penalties. - C. Because these proceedings are not designed to be a legal or judicial hearing, the Review Board operates on the basis of "Preponderance of the Evidence."
+The decision shall be made by majority vote. - D. If a student or employee brings an attorney for the review, he/she must provide sufficient notice (at least two business days) for TSTC to have an attorney present as well.
+Either attorney shall only serve in an advisory role and shall not be permitted to ask questions, present evidence, or make arguments before the Review Board.
+The presence of an attorney may cause a delay in the process.
+If an attorney refuses to follow these requirements, the Review Board may remove him or her. - E. All reviews shall be closed.